ISAITB/docs-services/source/messaging/index.rst

 contained within the service implementation.
 Furthermore any type of communication can be supported, both in terms of the underlying protocol as well as in terms of synchronicity.

-A messaging service is typically used to act as a **communication adapter** between the test bed and and external system.
-Acting in this role the messaging service sends messages from the test bed to the system and also from the system to the test bed, exposing in all steps the information that is required by test sessions.
+A messaging service is typically used to act as a **communication adapter** between the test bed and an external system.
+Acting in this role the messaging service sends messages from the test bed to the system and also from the system to the test bed, exposing the information sent and received for use by the test session.
 A service could however also be used as a **simulator**, realising a test actor for the purpose of a test session without the presence of an actual system.
 It would be up to the messaging service to determine what needs to happen when it is asked to send a message, and also under what conditions will it signal a message's reception to the test bed.